Agenda for Change: Unite. Connect. Act.

 About this Event

-The opioid crisis.
-Skyrocketing suicides.
-Decreasing U.S. life expectancy.
+The unrelenting opioid crisis.
+Skyrocketing suicide rates.
+Decreased life expectancy.
 These are stark indicators of the current state of mental health in America—the most significant public health crisis of our generation.
-A lack of affordable and accessible mental health/addiction care is fueling the fire, leaving families across the nation desperate and searching for answers.
+We have made some progress, but a lack of affordable and accessible mental health/addiction care remains a reality for thousands, leaving families across the nation desperate and searching for answers.

 People want change.
 According to a recent poll, 75 percent of voters believe the country and the federal government are not doing enough to address mental health.
 Additionally, a majority of voters, regardless of party affiliation, say they are more likely to support a 2020 presidential candidate who promises to address mental health and addiction.
 Currently, 1 in 5 Americans has a mental health or substance use disorder.
 Are we approaching a tipping point where these 1 in 5 individuals could be single-issue voters?